SaschaKay/job-research-infrastracture/README.md

 You should already have:
 * active Google Cloud account
 * configured SSH connection to your Google Cloud account with permissions to create instances **_specify permissions_**
-* installed Terraform library on your machine with connection If you're missing any of this, check **_add link to zoomcamp repo_**
+* installed Terraform library on your local machine
+If you're missing any of this, check **_add link to zoomcamp repo_**